 Available assistive communication devices and strategies

 A variety of assistive communication devices and strategies are available.
-The most common are visual boards, a picture exchange communication system (PECS), sign language, gestures, and low technology interventions, and high technology electronic devices.
+The most commonly used devices and strategies are:

 Picture Exchange Communication System